devicehive/devicehive-plugin-ethereum/README.md

 *Note* - you can create new contract instance.
 Just set `CREATE_NEW_CONTRACT=true` and do not forget to set initial arguments for deployment.

-*Note* - you can use example to see how it works, just fill account and password fields.

 ## Specify plugin configuration

-Add devicehive's url according to [plugin configuration](#Plugin.config).
+Add devicehive's urls and plugin topic according to [plugin configuration](#Plugin.config).
 Add access token.
 You can also specify filters for plugin.